danielfrg/danielfrg.com/README.md

 git checkout master
 ```

-After that is possible to push from the submodules
+After that is possible to push from the submodule